DavidVujic/my-emacs-config/README.md

 ### multiple-cursors
 Multiple cursors for Emacs.
 This is some pretty crazy functionality, so yes, there are kinks.
 Don't be afraid though, I've been using it since 2011 with great success and much merriment.

+### neotree
+A emacs tree plugin like NerdTree for Vim.

 ### pandoc-mode
 Minor mode for interacting with Pandoc.